krisk0/ebuilds/README.md

 useful for me and possibly for you, too.

+As of 2023, all scripts found in this repository are obsolete (probably except for Python2 stuff).
+Use [ungoogled chromium ebuild](https://gpo.zugaina.org/www-client/ungoogled-chromium), and official ebuilds.
+Don't forget to set use flag `-cpudetection` when building GMP.
+See note below on fight over GMP ebuild.

 Reason for creating `gmpy2-...ebuild`: official .ebuild is dated (hard to use that `gmpy2` from Cython).

 Reason for creating `gmp-...ebuild`: official .ebuild installs crippled library (without microarch optimization).

-**In approximately 2014 my idea to un-cripple gmp ebuild was rejected by Gentoo developers without explanation.
-Bug filed by me was closed with no comment with reason `won't fix`.
-As of today (17 Nov 2023) gmp-6.3.0.ebuild installs properly optimized library when use flag -cpudetection is set (at least on AMD64 platform).
-It is good that Gentoo folks finally returned to sanity.**
+**In 2015 my patch to un-cripple gmp ebuild was rejected by Gentoo developers without explanation.
+[Bug filed by me](https://bugs.gentoo.org/545442) was closed with no comment with resolution `won't fix`.
+The problem of crippled GMP was stated before in [2008](https://bugs.gentoo.org/235697).
+It was fixed in 2022 with gmp-6.3.0.ebuild.
+Now GMP installs properly optimized library when use flag `-cpudetection` is set (at least on AMD64 platform).
+It took three bug reports, at least one forum discussion and 17 years to convince Gentoo folks.**

 Reason for messing up with `iridium-browser`: want a fast browser that does not segfault as often as Firefox and does not phone home as often as Chromium.